billthefarmer/blog/blog/content/post/2017-08-19-migrating-blog-from-wordpress.md

 the docs.
 The `key` for each category is in lower case, and I wanted it capitalised.
 I found `upper` and `lower`, tried searching for 'capital' and got nothing useful.
-Eventually I found it somewhere in the template docs as a throw away reference: [`title`][22].
+Eventually I found it somewhere in the template docs as a throw away reference: `title`.
 Wordpress put curly quote characters in my posts and post titles and they were showing up as `&rsquo;` in the post titles in the index.
 I found `safeHTML` in the same place which tidied that up.